How to Clean Laminate Flooring: Best Way to Maintain Laminate Floors

 How to Damp Mop Correctly

-2. Pour half a gallon of hot water into a bucket to start.
+• Pour half a gallon of warm water into a bucket to start.
 This will be your cleaning solution base.
+Add either a recommended laminate floor cleaner or a weak solution of distilled white vinegar.

 Alternatives to Water for Cleaning